Sōr Morphing Technology

-Since the mid 1980’s the bike industry has been working to rethink wheels to reduce the drag, but most of the work was concentrated at relatively low yaw angles (ie, not much sidewind).
+Since the mid 1980’s the bike industry has been working to reduce wheel drag, but most of the work was concentrated at relatively low yaw angles (not much sidewind).
 But we felt that the real-world side winds were higher than the theoretical models and that typical rider speeds were lower than the speeds used in testing.
 When you accept that the real-world sidewinds are higher than everyone assumes, you understand why riders constantly complain about the sidewind buffeting and loss of stability.

 We’ve measured those real world conditions: